SimonPop/lanterns/content/genomic-fundational-models.md

 ### Backward usage

 It can also be used in reverse to understand the mechanisms it models and extrapolate them to real mechanisms.
-In fact, these remain unknown to scientists, so such a model can be used to explore a vast space at low cost.
+Such a model can be used to explore a vast space at low cost, performing large scale *in silico* experiments.

-This is the case with interpretability analyses, which enable us to understand which sequences work in cores with others.
+Interpretability analyses help understanding which sequences work in cores with others.
 Attention or gradient interpretability analyses can be used in this context.

-In the case of the Enformer model, we can observe that the model focuses its attention on the same side of the TAD boundary when it performs a prediction on this side.
+In the case of the Enformer model [(Avsec et al. 2021)](https://www.nature.com/articles/s41592-021-01252-x) , we can observe that the model focuses its attention on the same side of the TAD boundary when it performs a prediction on this side.

 <figure>
     <img src="./imgs/genomic-fundational-model/nucleotide_attention.png" alt= "Onion graph" width="100%">